 Yellow Pitaya is available in the summer and fall months.

-Yellow Pitaya is the fruit of a perineal climbing cactus botanically known as Selenicereus megalanthus.
+Yellow Pitaya is the fruit of a perennial climbing cactus botanically known as Selenicereus megalanthus.
 Also known as Yellow Dragon fruit, the Yellow Pitaya is an exotic fruit and is said to be the sweetest of all the dragon fruits.
-In addition to its fruit Yellow Pitaya cactus are known for their enormous, fragrant flowers which bloom for only one or two nights.
+In addition to its fruit Yellow Pitaya cactus are known for their large, fragrant flowers which bloom for only one or two nights.

 Yellow Pitaya predominantly provides a source of water and carbohydrates.
 They also offer a small amount of protein, fiber, iron, ascorbic acid, and phosphorous.

 Yellow Pitaya is used most often for fresh, uncooked preparations.
 Its thick skin is inedible and easy to peel.
 The flesh of Yellow Pitaya is soft but holds its shape well and can be diced, balled, or cut into cubes and used in fruit salads or desserts.
 It's polka-dotted flesh offers a unique visual accent where used.
 Pureed Yellow Pitaya flesh can be added to smoothies and cocktails or frozen and used to make sorbets and popsicles.
 In addition to the fruit of the pitaya plant, the unopened blooms can be cooked as a vegetable as well.
-To store keep Yellow Pitaya refrigerated, for best flavor use within one week.
+To store, keep Yellow Pitaya in the refrigerator; for the best flavor, use within one week.